mikkelcato/uni-bach/uni-5-sem/qf/chpt/chpt-4.typ

 $
   kappa = sqrt(2 m (V_0-E))/hbar
 $
-then in III we have
+Then in III we have
 $
   psi_"III" (x) = A sin[k (x-a-b)]
 $
-then
+which satisfies
 $
   psi_"III" (a+b) = 0
 $